Camac House - 401 East Graves Avenue

 John Camac, a native of New Jersey, had a real estate office in Philadelphia for 38 years before he ventured to Florida's burgeoning land boom in 1919.
 He opened a real estate office in Daytona Beach while maintaining his office in Philadelphia.
 In Daytona Beach he developed the Fernwood Hotel and several business block on the peninsula's Main Street.

 In 1926, Camac moved his office to Orange City where he invested heavily in Orange City.
-He built the Erwin Hotel and Laverne Apartments, gave generously to fund the construction of the new M.E.
+Mr. Camac built the Erwin Hotel (named after his brother-in-law) and Laverne Apartments.
+He gave generously to fund the construction of the new M.E.
 Church and owned several other properties on Volusia Avenue.
 Local builder J.P.
 Prettyman worked closely with Camac on several projects.
 Prettman also did the renovation and stucco work to Camac’s own house at 401 East Graves Avenue in Orange City.
-In 1926 Camac's investments in the city topped $300,000.
+In 1926 Camac's investments in Orange city topped $300,000.

 In 1926, John also help organize the Orange City Bank and served as Vice-President.
 The bank building at 211 North Volusia Avenue is now home to the Webster Medical Clinic.
 In 1927 John W. Camac made improvements to his properties and planted 500 trees on his properties